Nithin1729S/C-Compiler-Phases/README.md

 ### Usage

-To use the lexical analyzer, you can compile the provided code (`lexAnalyzer.c`) using a Lex tool:
+To use the lexical analyzer, you can compile the provided code (`lexAnalyzer.c`) using a Lex tool  ;

 ```bash
 lex lexAnalyzer.l